efriel94/fhe_stuff/README.md

 # lwe_python
-PKE Learning with Errors in Python
+Simple Public Key Encryption implementation with Learning with Errors in Python